japleitez/peecko-api-doc/README.md

 [ ] **Response**

-The response uses the same json format of the **Get Today Videos**'s response
+The response uses the same playload of the **Get Today Videos** service

 ### Get Library Videos